 Calculation Of Capital Gains

-Under CGT rules, the taxable capital gain is calculated by subtracting the cost base of the cryptocurrency from the sale proceeds.
-The cost base includes the original purchase price of the cryptocurrency, as well as any additional costs incurred during the acquisition process (e.g., transaction fees).
+Under CGT rules, the taxable capital gain is calculated by subtracting the cost base of the crypto from the sale proceeds.
+The cost base includes the original purchase price of the crypto, as well as any additional costs incurred during the acquisition process (e.g., transaction fees).

 For example, let’s say you purchased 1 Bitcoin for AUD 10,000 and sold it for AUD 20,000.
 The capital gain would be AUD 10,000 (AUD 20,000 – AUD 10,000).